-- Balandėliai: cabbage leaves stuffed with a minced meat, rice and onion filling.
+- Balandėliai: cabbage leaves stuffed with minced meat, rice, and onion filling.

-- Didžkukuliai or cepelinai: large, ovel-shaped dumplings made from grated potatoes stuffed with meat, usually served with sour cream, spirgai (cracklings) or mushrooms.
+- Didžkukuliai or cepelinai: large, oval-shaped dumplings made from grated potatoes stuffed with meat, usually served with sour cream, spirgai (cracklings), or mushrooms.

 - Juka: blood soup from the southern region of Lithuania.

-- Vedarai: baked sausages made from pig intestines stuffed with either potatoes (bulviniai vėdarai) or a filling made of pork blood, barley and other ingredients (kraujiniai vėdarai).
+- Vedarai: baked sausages made from pig intestines stuffed with either potato (bulviniai vėdarai) or a filling made of pork blood, barley, and other ingredients (kraujiniai vėdarai).

 - Lašiniai: smoked slabs of pork underskin fat with skin, eaten as an appetizer with bread and/or onions.